jimevans/knuckleball/README.md

 ### What functionality of the mp4v2 project is supported?

-At present, reading and writing metadata tags is all that is implemented.
-Knuckleball should be able to read and write the tags from the project, including the so-called "reverse DNS" atoms.
+At present, reading and writing metadata tags and chapter information is all that is implemented.
-It can now also read and write information about the chapters in a file.
-I would expect being able to read information about the tracks in a file to be next on the list, but no guarantees on a schedule.
+Knuckleball should be able to read and write the tags from the project, including the so-called "reverse DNS" atoms, and read and write information about the chapters in a file.
+I would expect being able to read information about the tracks in a file like track type, duration, bitrate and so on, to be next on the list, but no guarantees on a schedule.
 I started this project because I wanted a metadata editing library, and I now have the functionality I need for my personal use.
 I will happily review pull requests, and discuss merging them into the code base.

 ### Why did you want a .NET metadata editing library?
 Doesn't MetaX already do that?